AMSP-UOD: When Vortex Convolution and Stochastic Perturbation Meet Underwater Object Detection: Introduction

 Recently, underwater object detection (UOD) has gained attention in the fields of marine technology, deep-sea exploration, and environmental protection.
 Precise detection of biological, geological, and man-made structures in deep-sea environments is vital for human society and environmental conservation \cite{xu2023systematic} \cite{zhuang2022underwater}.
 However, challenges in seawater, such as transparency, color, temperature, and suspended particles, combined with varying marine environments and target object types, reduce the accuracy of object detection.

-Compared to object detection in high-quality images, underwater imaging often suffers from quality degradation, due to light absorption and scattering \cite{zhou2023camera} \cite{zhang2022underwaterimage}.
+Due to light absorption and scattering \cite{zhou2023camera,zhang2022underwaterimage}, underwater imaging often suffers from quality degradation compared to object detection in high-quality images.
 This impacts the performance of Convolutional Neural Network (CNN)-based object detectors.
-The key challenges include 1) the lack of underwater object detection datasets hindering the training of deep learning models, 2) degradation factors, such as light absorption and scattering, leading to low contrast and color distortion \cite{Zhou2023UGIF} \cite{guo2022underwater}, 3) the difficulty in extracting rich details from small and clustered underwater objects, and 4) class imbalance, making it challenging for object detectors to learn features for classes with a small-sample size \cite{fu2023rethinking}.
+The key challenges include 1) the lack of underwater object detection datasets hindering the training of deep learning models, 2) degradation factors, such as light absorption and scattering, leading to low contrast and color distortion \cite{Zhou2023UGIF} \cite{guo2022underwater}, 3) the difficulty in extracting rich details from small and clustered underwater objects, and 4) class imbalance, making the challenging for object detectors to learn features for classes with a small-sample size \cite{fu2023rethinking}.
 To address these challenges, new detectors capable of accurate localization and classification in complex underwater environments are required.
 This research aims to advance ocean science and deep-sea exploration technology and holds practical value in environmental protection and resource development.

 In this paper, we propose the AMSP-UOD network, crafted to tackle non-ideal imaging factors in underwater environments.
-Utilizing the optical imaging model $I=H(J,B,t)+N$ ($I$ is the observed image, $J$ is the raw scene, $B$ represents backscatter, and $t$ is the transmission map), we discern that underwater images combine a degradation function $H()$ with noise $N$.
+Utilizing the optical imaging model $I=H(J,B,t)+N$ ($I$ represent observed image, $J$ represent raw scene, $B$ represents backscatter, and $t$ represent transmission map), we discern that underwater images combine a degradation function $H$ with noise $N$.
 To remove noise, we propose the AMSP-VConv.
 This strategy not only reduces parameters but also bolsters the network's robustness.
 We further implement the FAD-CSP to improve feature extraction in degraded environments.
-Our post-processing strategy, which relies on Non-Maximum Suppression (NMS), is designed to optimize the detection of dense clusters of underwater objects.
-Experimental results on the URPC and RUOD datasets showcase the effectiveness of our method.
+Our post-processing strategy, which relies on NMS, is designed to optimize the detection of dense clusters of underwater objects.
+Experimental results on the URPC \cite{urpc} and RUOD \cite{fu2023rethinking} datasets showcase the effectiveness of our method.
 Overall, AMSP-UOD presents an innovative solution for UOD with potential real-world applications.

 The main contributions of this paper are as follows: